- There are more than 35,000 identified and described fish species in the world.

 We can also see, however, that most of the decline in sustainable fish populations occurred through the 1970s and 1980s.
-Over the past few decades there has been a marked slowdown – or plateauing – of overexploitation.
-This is in part owed to the fact that increased demand has instead been met by aquaculture (fish farming) rather than wild catch.
+Over the past few decades, there has been a marked slowdown – or plateauing – of overexploitation.
+This is in part owing to the fact that increased demand has instead been met by aquaculture (fish farming) rather than wild catch.

 It’s estimated that 79% of current fish landings come from biologically sustainable stocks.3